luiswirth/bsc-thesis/src/appendix.typ

 ```
 Also `PETSC_ARCH` has to be set to the architecture for which PETSc has been build.
 This is the name of one of the folder that was produced in the PETSc directory.
-For our linux debug build, we need to set the envvar to the following.
+For our Linux debug build, we need to set the envvar to the following.
 ```sh
 export PETSC_ARCH=arch-linux-c-debug
 ```